vv01f/eidolon/README.md

 ##Starting

 You can start the gallery now by running the executable.
-You need to provide an environment argument, which can be `Development`, `Testing`, `Staging` or `Production`.
+You need to provide a settings file, normally found in `config/settings.yml`

 Since eidolon will block your console, I recommend wrapping a init-script around it. how you can do that is written in my [blog](http://nek0.eu/posts/2014-10-23-Daemonize-a-yesod-app.html).